While on general surgery service, the resident will:

-- Understand system-based practice of vocational rehabilitation, nursing homes and insurance issues.
+- Understand system-based practices of vocational rehabilitation, nursing homes and insurance issues.

 Interpersonal and Communication Skills – At the end of this rotation, the resident will be able to:

-- Discuss medical issues with patient and patient families while guarding patient’s privacy.
+- Discuss medical issues with patients and families while guarding patient’s privacy.

 Professionalism – At the end of this rotation, the resident will be: